JvanKatwijk/qt-dab/README.md

 ![6.8](/res/read_me/qt-dab-tii-data.png)

-In reality the NULL period is not completely without signal, it contains an encoding of the TII data.
-The *TII scope* shows (part of) the spectrum of the data in the NULL period, the TII data is encoded as a 5 out of 8 code as the picture clearly shows.
+In reality the NULL period is not completely without signal, each second NULL period may contain an encoding of the TII data.
+The *TII scope* shows (part of) the spectrum of the data in the NULL period, the TII data is encoded as a 4 out of 8 code as the picture clearly shows.
+The picture clearly shows twice the pattern 0x1e.
 This TII data - when decoded leads to 2 2 digit numbers -  is used to identify the transmitter of the signal received, these numbers can be mapped upon a name and location of the transmitter.